unioan/inpost/README.md

 ![Inpost Logo](./assets/readme_banner.webp)

-**Inpost** is a web application that allows users to create temporary mailboxes and recive emails.
+**Inpost** is a web application that allows users to create temporary mailboxes and receive emails.

 🔗 **Live demo:** [https://inpost.wallte.one](https://inpost.wallte.one)